-In general, decisions of administrative bodies are subject to appeal in Poland.
-The appeal may be examined by the supervisory body or by the same body (the latter 're-examination procedure' applies to decisions issued by ministers, such as the MoH, and heads of central governmental bodies, such as the MPI and the ORMP).
+In general, decisions made by administrative bodies in Poland are subject to appeal.
+The appeal may be examined by the supervisory body or by the same body (the latter 're-examination procedure' applies to decisions issued by ministries, such as the MoH, and heads of central governmental bodies, such as the MPI and the ORMP).
 After completion of the appeal procedure, the decision may still be subject to judicial (administrative court) review.
-The judicial review procedure has two stages, so the basic complaint is adjudicated by the voivodeship administrative courts, while the cassation complaint against the decision of such court is adjudicated by the Supreme Administrative Court.
+The judicial review procedure has two stages: the basic complaint is adjudicated by the voivodeship administrative courts, whereas a cassation complaint against the decision of such court is adjudicated by the Supreme Administrative Court.
 If the Supreme Administrative Court finds that the decision is inconsistent with the law, in most cases it will quash the decision and state that it must be re-examined.
-Parties may request a stay of enforcement of the administrative decision for the time of the judicial review.
+Parties may request a stay of enforcement of the administrative decision during the period of the judicial review.